nsonnad/webdev-for-journos/slides/markdown/week-4.md

 # Thinking like a programmer

 Planning out what our program needs to do.
 What concrete things do we need to implement for our game?
+Think about the concepts/tools available to us.

 ---

 # Let's write out the steps~

----

-# Using the JavaScript console in your browser

 ---